stevana/pipelining-with-disruptor/README.md

 where we are supposed to write our next element (this is how we wrap around the array, i.e. forming a ring).
-In order to avoid overwriting elements which have not yet been consumed we also need to keep track of the cursors of all consumers (`gatingSeqeunces`).
+In order to avoid overwriting elements which have not yet been consumed we also need to keep track of the cursors of all consumers (`gatingSequences`).
 As an optimisation we cache where the last consumer is (`cachedGatingSequence`).

 The API from the producing side looks as follows: